Second highest coronavirus surges in state: Deaths rise by 93, cases up 11,433

 The mortality rate, which compares positive cases against deaths, has been trending down in the state.

-It is 1.8 percent in the state for all deaths and cases, including nonresidents, compared with 4.2 percent in the United States and 4.5 percent worldwide, which neared 557,000 deaths and neared 12.4 million cases Thursday.
+It is 1.8 percent in the state for all deaths and cases, including nonresidents, compared with 4.2 percent in the United States and 4.5 percent worldwide, which passed 562,000 deaths and passed 12.6 million cases Friday.

 Palm Beach County's rate was 3.0 percent, compared with Broward at 1.6 percent and Miami-Dade with 1.9 percent.
 With much fewer deaths, the mortality rate is 2.2 percent in St. Lucie, 1.8 percent in Indian River and 1.4 percent in Martin.